138

 I got tired pretty quickly of trying to be the kind of writer I really wasn’t and my readers noticed.
 Soon enough I heard crickets and that’s when I knew it was time to reinvent myself… to simply go back to what I knew how to do best.

-Now let’s get down to business: stop talking about the “Whats” and get to the “Hows” of building a popular blog from scratch.
+Now let’s get down to business: stop talking about the “Whats” and get to the “Hows” of how to build your popular blog from scratch.

 1. Create Pillar Content Right Off the Bat